RocooTheRocoo/Magix-Plugin/README.md

 code for malicious purposes.
 It is provided here so these kind of "hacks" can be avoided in the future.

+To make it clear why there is an "image.png" in the resources, but from within the plugin I use "image.gnp":
+I created a custom image format based on PNG.
+Basicaly I store a string in a png image, hide that, and write it as "image.gnp".
+If you take a look at the screenshots of the report, you will notice this.

+Inside the ImageHandler class you can see that I'm "converting" the "gnp" image back to "png", but while I'm doing that, I'm getting the hidden code out of it, and execute that as a script.

 Reddit post: